You may want to bookmark this page for future interviews.

 20. What skill have you had to develop and how has it helped you do your job well?

-This will tell you what has been their weak point in their sales skills without asking them that question directly.
+This will tell you what has been their greatest weakness in their sales skills without asking them that question directly.

 Smart reps work on their weakest attributes.
 They know there’s no shame in self-improvement.